ahmad0790/svhn-multi-digit-address-recognition/README.md

 The model is trained on 150K+ unique images total with data augmented through random rotations and shifts to help results be more robust to location, lighting, orientation and scale.
 After training a sliding window (but originally a gaussian pyramid approach) is used to detect the exact location of a number in an image in addition to the number itself

-CNN Model architecturs were inspired by the folloiwng academic papers:
+CNN Model architectures were based on the folloiwng academic papers:

 1) `Multi-digit Number Recognition from Street View Imagery using Deep Convolutional Neural Networks Ian J. Goodfellow, Yaroslav Bulatov, Julian Ibarz, Sacha Arnoud, Vinay Shet`